gusdspmoreira/ResearchNotebooks/README.md

-# ResearchNotebooks
+# Research Notebooks
-This repository is for posting my research notebooks
+This repository is for posting my Jupyter Notebooks from undergraduate research